kermitt2/delft/doc/Install-DeLFT.md

 # DeLFT Installation

-Get the Github repo:
+Get the GitHub repo:

 ```sh
 git clone https://github.com/kermitt2/delft
 cd delft
 ```
-It is advised to setup first a virtual environment to avoid falling into one of these gloomy python dependency marshlands:
+It is advised to first set up a virtual environment to avoid falling into one of these gloomy python dependency marshlands:

 ```sh
 uv venv --python 3.11